Frequently Asked Questions

 along with the mud and debris the unit has collected from the air in the bottom

-of the water tank, refill with fresh clean water and resume use.
+of the water reservoir has drained, refill with fresh clean water and resume use.
 It takes

 only about 10 minutes every 3 weeks or so to keep the hoses, tubes and reservoir

 clean and free from odors and bacteria.
-Also dry the cooling pads after
+Also be sure to dry the cooling pads after

 pads, simply turn off the pump switch about 10 minutes before turning off the